MONTANA HOSPITALITY AT ITS FINEST

 Our guided fly fishing float trip adventures are conducted on some of Montana’s most sought after trout dense rivers.
 We’re blessed to work in an area that has more blue ribbon water within an hours drive than anywhere else in the state.
-From Freestone Rivers to Tailwaters, the following is a list of our core home waters.
-Single and multi day trips available for each river.
+From Freestone Rivers to Tailwaters, below is a list of our core home waters.

 Take a quick look at our core group of blue ribbon trout streams.

 BIG HOLE RIVER

 Known as the “Last Best River,” the Big Hole is the quintessential freestone trout stream.
 Spanning 153 miles from it’s headwaters at Skinner Lake in the Beaverhead Mountains, to its merger with the Beaverhead River outside of Twin Bridges, Montana, the Big Hole provides the angler with breathtaking scenery and feisty fish.

 - Prolific hatches of Stoneflies, Mayflies, Caddis, and Beatis

 - Boulder pocket water to Deep Riffles to Dry Fly Slicks

 - Chance at hitting a super slam: Brown, Rainbow, Brook, Cutthroat and Grayling

 - Totally different river each time you fish